Hal Johnson and Joanne McLeod

 Hal Johnson and Joanne McLeod are Canadian television hosts and former international-level athletes.
 They are best known for their television segments called BodyBreak, which have been in intermittent production since 1988.
 The program is considered a cult classic among Canadian pop culture.

-Johnson and McLeod were both international-level athletes, Johnson with baseball and McLeod with the track and field discipline of hurdles.
-The duo self-financed the pilot for BodyBreak in 1988.
+Johnson and McLeod were both international-level athletes, Johnson with basketball and McLeod with the track and field discipline of hurdles.
+The duo self-financed the pilot for BodyBreak in 1990.
 Rejected by over 40 companies, the first 65 episodes were funded by ParticipACTION.
 Over 300 short episodes have been produced, as well as a single-season television series.
 They have expanded the program into speaking engagements, exercise clothing and equipment, and other projects.
 As a result of racism that Johnson and his parents experienced, their programs and products have intentionally sought to feature an inclusive cast.

 Biographies

 Hal Johnson

 Johnson was born in the United States, and grew up in North York, Ontario, the child of Black and Irish parents.
 (Johnson has spoken on the racism they faced for their mixed marriage.)
 Johnson was diagnosed with dyslexia as a child; he would later memorize all the lines for BodyBreak.

 The captain of his high school's hockey, baseball, basketball and football teams, Johnson attended the University of Colorado on a baseball scholarship, earning a business degree.
 An all-star first baseman, he represented Canada at the World Baseball Championship.

 For a 10 year period, Johnson lived in the United States, attending the University of Colorado, and living in Washington, D.C., Long Beach, San Francisco, Denver, and Boulder.

 After his athletic career, Johnson was hired at TSN as a sports reporter.
 Network executives rescinded that offer the same day it was made, stating that they didn't want a second Black reporter.
 TSN later issued an apology.
 As an extra in an advertisement for Woodbine Racetrack, during the 1980s, Johnson was moved so that he wouldn't be sitting next to a white woman.
 These experiences of racism, as well as the experiences of his parents, helped push Johnson to create BodyBreak as a countermeasure.
 The show deliberately sought inclusive casting.
 Johnson has commented that "the media has not only a tremendous responsibility, but a tremendous power" to influence public perception and acceptance.
 In 2020, the topic of racism became central, following the protests initiated by the murder of George Floyd.
 Johnson recorded an unscripted video titled "How We Battled Racism".
 The video received wide attention in Canada, and led to Johnson speaking on the subject on many media outlets.

 Johnson appeared on Off the Record with Michael Landsberg over 100 times.
 He acted in various television series between 1988 and 1990, including day player roles in T. and T., Alfred Hitchcock Presents, and E.N.G.

 Johnson is famous for his thick moustache, which he shaved at some point before his 2013 audition for The Amazing Race Canada.